 Mmmmm, swamp juice.
 It’s made with lemonade, seltzer water, and food coloring.
 This kid’s drink looks like it came strait from Shrek’s kitchen.
-For a party, consider a punch bowl full of it surrounded by dry ice.
+For a party, consider a punch bowl surrounded by dry ice.
+Get the recipe here.

 These milkshakes are so fun!
 Use melted chocolate to paint faces inside of your glass, and then fill with your favorite vanilla milkshake recipe.
 Martha Stewart also has an easy recipe.